-There are six membership categories (herein referred to as caucuses) for voting members of the RAC.
-These caucuses include the RWMG, Water Supply, Water Quality, Natural Resources and Watersheds, Disadvantaged Communities/ Environmental Justice (DAC/EJ), and Other Members.
+There are seven membership categories (herein referred to as caucuses) for voting members of the RAC.
+These caucuses include the RWMG, Water Supply, Water Quality, Natural Resources and Watersheds, Disadvantaged Communities/ Environmental Justice (DAC/EJ), Tribal, and Other Members.
 In addition, there is a caucus for non-voting RAC members.
 The following is a general overview of the composition of each caucus.
 Attachment A provides a detailed description of the RAC Member Composition.

 - 1. Regional Water Management Group: The three RWMG agencies San Diego County Water Authority, the City of San Diego, and the County of San Diego. - 2.
 Water Supply: Agencies and entities tasked with supplying water to homes, businesses, and agriculture. - 3.
 Water Quality: Agencies and entities tasked with managing storm runoff, both quantity and quality, in man-made conveyances, collecting and disposing of wastewater, or treating and providing recycled water. - 4.
 Natural Resources and Watersheds: Agencies and entities tasked with preserving, enhancing, and managing natural resources and watersheds. - 5.
 DAC/EJ: Agencies and entities who represent disadvantaged communities (DACs) and/or environmental justice concerns. - 6.
-Other Members: Other agencies and entities with interest in and/or impact on water resource management. - 7.
+Tribal: Agencies and entities who represent Native American tribal concerns. - 7.
+Other Members: Other agencies and entities with interest in and/or impact on water resource management. - 8.
 Non-Voting Members: State, federal, and regional agencies and organizations who are interested parties.